of Mesothelioma Victims are Veterans

 One of the most asbestos-rich environments in the U.S. military was on ships and in shipyards in the Navy.
-Nearly every part of each ship had some kind of asbestos-containing material, from the ceilings to the fireproof gear worn during fire drills.
+Nearly every part of each ship had some asbestos-containing material, from the ceilings to the fireproof gear worn during fire drills.

-Not only were the engine and boiler rooms insulated with the material, but so were the areas between decks, in the navigation rooms, and even in sleeping quarters and mess areas.
+Not only was the engine and boiler rooms insulated with the material, but so were the areas between decks, in the navigation rooms, and even in sleeping quarters and mess areas.
 Veterans tell stories of asbestos dust raining down on them – even the paint on the walls contained asbestos.

 Navy veterans have the highest rates of asbestos-related illnesses of all military veterans because they experienced more exposure generally.
 The highest-risk areas of battleships include the pump rooms, engine rooms, and boiler rooms.
 Navy men and women who worked in these areas have experienced the most exposure to asbestos.
-This is because of the content of asbestos in these parts of the ships, but also because ventilation in the below decks areas was poor and workers breathed in a lot of asbestos fibers as a result.
+This is because of the content of asbestos in these parts of the ships, but also because ventilation in the below-decks areas was poor and workers breathed in a lot of asbestos fibers as a result.

 Mesothelioma is a terrible disease, but there are other asbestos-related illnesses that veterans may develop after service.
 They may have asbestosis, a chronic lung condition, lung cancer, larynx and pharynx cancer, gastrointestinal cancer, urogenital cancers, or bronchus and other types of cancer.

 Some of these illnesses can be cured, many can only be treated.
 For instance, asbestosis is a chronic lung condition that causes scarring in the lungs, chest pain, coughing, and shortness of breath.
 The damage that has been done to the lungs, however, cannot be reversed or fixed.
-Veterans living with asbestosis can be treated for the symptoms, but will live with the condition forever as it progresses and gets worse.
+Veterans living with asbestosis can be treated for the symptoms but will live with the condition forever as it progresses and gets worse.

 What are some available Veterans’ Benefits for Mesothelioma